lambe-lang/specification/README.md

 | data Some { v:a }
 ```

-Synthetised type variable are done using the original order given a the type level definition.
+Synthetised type variables is done using the original order given a the type level definition.

 ### Data type implementation